Blakeline-was-taken/pixels-card-printer/README.md

 In order to select the items you wish to export, you must enter their name.
 You can also choose to export an array of items, by putting two names separated by a colon, which will also output every item between the two (in the order they are placed in the data file).
 For example: `Bullfrog:Cat`

-You can export multiple items and array of items simply by separating them with commas.
-For exampele: `Adder,Bee:Squirrel,Bullfrog,Axolotl:Flying Ant,Wolf:Grizzly,Cat`
+You can export multiple items and arrays of items simply by separating them with commas.
+For example: `Adder,Bee:Squirrel,Bullfrog,Axolotl:Flying Ant,Wolf:Grizzly,Cat`

 Names are case-insensitive but spelling, spaces and special characters do matter.